SiddhantAshar/GeneticAlgorithm/README.txt

+Group Members:
+1) Suramya Sureshbabu
+2) Shivani Girgune
+3) Jayant Rajdhar
+4) Sidhant Ashar (Student No.- 22250838)

 1. How to compile and run the code
     As we have multiple-package & multiple-file structure, the compilation process involves multiple steps.

+    # Step 0
+        In the src/GAMain/Main.java, select the Creator for the genetic algorithm.
+        The codes for 3 Creators are present in the file.
+        Uncomment the respective lines for selecting GANaiveCreator, GAOptimisedCreator or GARandomCreator. (either of the 3) This will decide the behavior of the program.

     # Step 1
         From the terminal, navigate to the folder the project folder where the src/ folder is located.